Sign In Register

 Safety Score

-Canaan has an average annual temperature of 39°F (4°C).
+Canaan has a cool climate with an average annual temperature of 39°F (4°C).
 Winters average 11°F in January while summers reach 64°F in July.
-Annual precipitation is 42.8 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 42.8 inches.
 Air quality is rated Good with a median AQI of 31.
+The city sits at an elevation of 1,339 feet.

 Temperature